MrWolfZ/Conqueror/recipes/cqs/basics/testing-middlewares/README.md

 - always test middlewares and pipelines as part of a handler execution with a handler resolved from a service provider
 - use dependency injection to allow dynamic handler execution behavior and middleware configuration
-- for complex pipelines, consolidate common setup logic into a base class
+- for complex middlewares and pipelines, consolidate common setup logic into a base class

 As the next step you can explore how to [expose your commands and queries via HTTP](../../advanced/exposing-via-http#readme) and [how to test them](../../advanced/testing-http#readme) (the completed code for the linked recipe contains an implementation of [TestBase](../../advanced/testing-http/.completed/Conqueror.Recipes.CQS.Advanced.TestingHttp.Tests/TestBase.cs) which creates a fully configured HTTP test server).